IMPACT: Intelligent Motion Planning with Acceptable Contact Trajectories via Vision-Language Models: Method:

 A* search evaluates each state $s$ using the cost function $f(s) = g(s) + h(s)$, where $g(s)$ is the accumulated path cost from the start to state $s$, and $h(s)$ is a heuristic estimate of the remaining cost to the goal.
 We use the standard Euclidean distance to the target object as the heuristic $h(s)$.
 The accumulated path cost $g(s')$ is updated at each step with action $a:s=(p,r,\mathcal{D}) \rightarrow s'=(p',r',\mathcal{D'})$ as:

 where $C(a)$ is the action cost and $P(s')$ is a gripper placement penalty.
 We define action costs based on the primitive.
 Move assigns a cost proportional to the Euclidean distance between two end-effector positions.
 Rotate applies a fixed cost for orientation changes.
 Push generates its cost from the value $M'[x,y]$ at the contact point $(x,y)$.
 The penalty $P(s')$ consists of three terms: (i) the average cost of the region the gripper overlaps, (ii) a collision penalty if the gripper collides with an object, and (iii) a proximity penalty proportional to the distance to high-cost objects.
-We defer additional details to the Appendix.
+For additional details of push analysis and the planner, please refer to the appendix.
 By combining these costs, the planner can find a trajectory that minimizes risk while permitting acceptable contact when necessary; see Fig.~\ref{fig:planner_decision} for more information about the A* planner.
 The path is then converted back to 3D space for evaluation and execution.